-Port trunk and the following port operations are mutually exclusive:
+Port trunk and the following port configurations cannot be used together:

-- ➤ Port trunk is mutually exclusive with port redundancy.
-A port added to a trunk group cannot be configured as a redundant port, while a redundant port cannot be added to a trunk group. - ➤ Port trunk is mutually exclusive with port mirroring.
-A port added to a trunk group cannot be configured as a mirroring destination/source port.
+- Port redundancy: A port added to a trunk group cannot be configured as a redundant port, while a redundant port cannot be added to a trunk group. - ➤ Port mirroring: A port added to a trunk group cannot be configured as a mirroring destination or source port.